lfsgroup/channel-partner-api-docs/docs/public_docs/CREATE_A_TRUST_DEPOSIT.md

 trust deposit is created for.
 Invoices may be [retrieved using this ID](../../reference/partner-openapispec.yaml/paths/~1api~1v3~1partner~1trust-deposits~1firm~1{firm_id}~1{external_id}/get) instead of the FeeWise generated ID

+### Pre-requisites
+To create a Trust Deposit, on behalf of a Firm, using the partner api, the Firm must be active in FeeWise.
+If a Firm has not completed the onboarding process, creation of the Trust Deposit will fail with an error.
+Details of the Firm onboarding process can be found in the [FAQ](https://www.getfeewise.com/faq)

+Details on the firm's status can be found in the [Firm Status Events](./ONBOARDING.md) documentation.

 ## Call endpoint to create the trust deposit